facebook/pyre-check/docs/pysa_precollectors.md

 The majority of model generators require access to a running environment.
 For example, the `RESTApiSourceGenerator` needs to be able to access `urlpatterns` configured for Django, meaning it has to import (and implicitly run) the file you use to configure routing.
-The recommended way to run model generators to set up a small script within your repository that can run within the virtual environment for your project.
+The recommended way to run model generators is to set up a small script within your repository that can run within the virtual environment for your project.
 You can follow the pattern of `generate_taint_models.py` to construct a `ConfigurationArguments` object and